 Prednisone also reduces long-term sequelae of Bell palsy.
 In a prospective, randomized, double-blind, placebo-controlled multicenter trial with 12 months of follow-up, with 829 patients aged 18 to 75 years, prednisolone significantly reduced mild and moderate sequelae in Bell palsy (06).

-In a head-to-head open label, randomized trial, patients with acute Bell palsy were randomized into 2 groups.
-One group received single dose (500 mg) of intravenous methylprednisolone, whereas the other group received 10 days of oral prednisone.
+In a head-to-head open-label, randomized trial, patients with acute Bell palsy were randomized into two groups.
+One group received a single dose (500 mg) of intravenous methylprednisolone, whereas the other group received 10 days of oral prednisone.
 In this study, intravenous methylprednisolone and oral prednisolone showed equivalent benefit in patients with acute Bell palsy (20).